 Put a Rug on It

-It’s all in the details: Swapping out something as seemingly insignificant as cabinet knobs and drawer pulls can create a huge impact.
+It’s all in the details.
+Swapping out something as seemingly insignificant as cabinet knobs and drawer pulls can create a huge impact.
 If your cabinets are adorned with ho-hum contractor grade pulls, now may be a great time to upgrade to something a little more modern and unique to your style.
-If replacing single knobs on doors, you may have the option for adding a second hole for a pull.
-If you are replacing pulls, it is important to measure the “center to center” distance of the screw heads on the back side.
-(Filling and re-drilling holes takes some of the fun out of this otherwise-quick upgrade.)
+When replacing single knobs on doors, you may have the option of adding a second hole for a pull.
+If you are replacing pulls, it is important to measure the “center-to-center” distance of the screw heads on the back side.
+(Filling and re-drilling holes will take some of the fun out of this otherwise-quick upgrade.)

 Add a Fresh Coat of Paint